Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Related Work

-Mechanical computation has garnered increasing attention in recent years, marking its success across various science and engineering fields such as molecular computation \cite{1.4}, robotics \cite{1.5,oct}, morphological computation \cite{1.7}, and fluidic logic circuits \cite{Next-generation,Logic-digital-fluidic,1st-pneumatic-logic-circuits}.
+Mechanical computation has garnered increasing attention in recent years, marking its success across various science and engineering fields such as molecular computation \cite{1.4}, robotics \cite{1.5,oct}, morphological computation \cite{1.7}, and fluidic logic circuits \cite{Next-generation,Logic-digital-fluidic,1st-pneumatic-logic-circuits, preston_soft_2019, rajappan_logic-enabled_2022, preston_digital_2019, shveda_wearable_2022}.
 Within the HCI device fabrication and design community, there's a notable trend toward leveraging unconventional computation to enhance computing capabilities.
 A handful of HCI studies have explored the integration of mechanical computation within interfaces.
 Ion et al. introduced digital mechanical metamaterials for constructing logic structures \cite{metamaterial}.
 Venous Materials \cite{venous} showcased fluidic mechanisms that react to mechanical inputs from users to produce outputs.
 Logic Bonbon \cite{bonbon} created basic logic gates for crafting desserts with varying flavors based on user inputs.
-AirLogic \cite{airlogic} advanced these fluidic logic concepts by incorporating them into 3D printing processes.
-The Fluidic Computation Kit \cite{lu_fluidic_2023} delves deeper, offering a systematic exploration of creating advanced mechanical computation devices.
-It amalgamates diverse force inputs, computation facilitated by various operators, and different output modalities.
-This breadth makes it particularly interesting, as it encompasses different facets of interactive device construction beyond a singular focus on certain actuation or sensing technology.
-Given its complexity and innovation, this technology presents unique challenges that may stretch the capabilities of LLM agents.
-Therefore, we have selected the FCI, drawing from the research of Lu et al., as our entry point to investigate the potential opportunities and challenges of LLM agents in empowering novel device design tools.
+AirLogic \cite{savage_airlogic_2022} advanced these fluidic logic concepts by incorporating them into 3D printing processes.
+The Fluidic Computation Kit \cite{lu_fluidic_2023} delves deeper, offering a systematic framework for developing advanced mechanical computation devices, incorporating diverse force inputs, computation operators, and output modalities.
+Its broad scope makes it especially compelling, as it covers multiple aspects of interactive device construction beyond just actuation or sensing.
+In addition, Due to its complexity and innovation, the technology poses unique challenges for LLM agents.
+Thus, we selected the FCI as our case study to explore the potential and limitations of LLM agents in enhancing novel device design tools.